alledevops/blog-page-app-django-on-aws/README.md

 The guide provides detailed instructions on **how to successfully deploy** the TechMust Blog Page Application on AWS infrastructure with the desired architecture.

 ## Outcome
+Please check the [outcomes](./outcomes/) folder to view all the images and videos that validate the project promises.

 ![](./blog_home_page.JPG)

 ## Overcoming Challenges